bowman2001/perplexdoc/content/doc/attribute/anchor/index.md

 This is the text block, we would like to refer to.
 {#our-identifier}

 And this is [the reference](#our-identifier).
 When the anchored block is targeted by a reference, it gets a little background highlighting.
-Usually the anchored block is far away from the reference.
-Then, the browser jumps to right place first.
+Usually, the anchored block is far away from the reference.
+Then, the browser jumps to the right place.

 ## No link checks for manual anchors {.h-info}